oddbird/css-sandbox/src/sass/color-spaces/index.md

 - A specific cubic or cylindrical format to use for interpolation, e.g. `hsl` (in the `sRGB` gamut) or `oklch` (in `xyz`)

+There is also a CSS media query feature that uses the term _color-gamut_ with a list of accepted rgb color gamuts.

 Sass currently: